PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

   - **Description**: Field with the description of the document, displayed in front-office

   - **Add**: Button to add the file.
 After clicking on it the file is displayed in a table with 3 columns: Checkbox Title, File name & Type.
-There is a checkbox allowing to check/uncheck all the files (issue 9790)
+There is a checkbox allowing to check/uncheck all the files (<a href="https://github.com/PrestaShop/PrestaShop/issues/9790">issue 9790</a>)
 When the checkbox is checked, the file is displayed on the product page (attachments tab) in front-office.
 When the checkbox isn’t checked, the file isn’t displayed.
 If there is only 1 file and not checked, attachments tab isn’t displayed in front-office.
 The files uploaded through the product page in back-office are listed in Catalog > Files.

   - **Cancel**: Button to close the form